Home

 This condition is a genetic physical survival mechanism of the female body.

-When a man has a mildly bent or curved penis, there may be no problem with sexual intercourse for either partner.
+When a man has a mild penile curvature, there usually will be no problem with sexual intercourse for either partner.
 It may make no difference at all.

-But with a Peyronies disease condition, a penis can become severely bent.
-A bend with a 45 degree angle can esaily develop.
+But with a Peyronies disease condition, an erection can become severely bent.
+A bend with a 45 degree angle is common.
 A bend with even a 90 degree angle can result in extreme cases.

-The big problem with Peyronies disease is that once the penis starts bending, it usually continues to keep bending for a matter of months.
+The big problem with Peyronies disease is that once the penile shaft starts bending, it usually continues to keep bending for a matter of months.

 The original curve or bend may not have been a problem during intercourse.